213withani/thinglearned/JavaScriptSyntax.md

 The shift() method removes the first element from an array and returns that removed element.

-## simple: push/pop from back, shift, unshift from front
+## simple tut: push/pop from back, shift/unshift from front of array
 https://alligator.io/js/push-pop-shift-unshift-array-methods/

 # Lodash